Quick start

 Before following this section, the program must be installed, see the Installation section.

-The quick-start script creates a small new project with a typical structure and with some sample content.
+The quick start script creates a small new project with a typical recommended structure and with some sample content.

 Note

-All necessary project files will be created in the directory your_project
+All necessary project files will be created in the directory your_project.
+Now generate

-the documentation by double-clicking the command file generate_doc_py.bat
+the project by double-clicking the command script generate_doc_py.bat or

 Note

-directory must better be empty before running the new project generation
+The your_project directory should be empty before running the quick start script.

-In a project directory create the following artifacts.
+In the project directory, create the following artifacts.

 {